2025 IMSA Board of Trustees Alumni Awards | Illinois Mathematics and Science Academy

 The Alumni Trailblazer Award, bestowed when merited, honors alumni who personify IMSA’s philosophy statement that there will be alumni who “create new intellectual worlds, cure a dreaded human ailment or in some other way significantly influence life on our planet.”
 The outstanding achievements of these honorees will have earned national or international prominence for a groundbreaking or sweeping initiative that has redefined and improved the way significant numbers of citizens live, learn, or work.

 Katlyn Gao is the Co-Founder and CEO of League One Volleyball (LOVB), the largest brand in youth volleyball that just completed its inaugural Professional season, led by Olympic medalists from Team USA.
-With a goal to bring major league volleyball to the masses, under Katlyn’s leadership, LOVB is reimagining the future of volleyball by expanding possibilities for women through how the sport is played, promoted, experienced and expressed from youth to college to pro.
+Intending to bring major league volleyball to the masses, under Katlyn’s leadership, LOVB is reimagining the future of volleyball by expanding possibilities for women through how the sport is played, promoted, experienced, and expressed, from youth to college to professional levels.
 She is transforming the trajectory of women’s volleyball and creating one of the most innovative models in professional athletics today.

-Katlyn’s story has been spotlighted in national media, including NPR, Sportico, Bloomberg’s “The Deal” podcast, and Northwestern Magazine, and she has been featured as a speaker at prestigious events such as the MIT Sloan Sports Analytics Conference.
-Her work stands as a blueprint for how sports, business, and community engagement can be integrated to advance opportunity, representation, and innovation.
+Katlyn’s story has been featured in national media outlets, including NPR, Sports Illustrated, Bloomberg’s “The Deal” podcast, and Northwestern Magazine, and she has been invited to speak at prestigious events such as the MIT Sloan Sports Analytics Conference.
+Her work serves as a blueprint for integrating sports, business, and community engagement to advance opportunity, representation, and innovation.